What is a Subsidiary Company?

 How to set up a Subsidiary Company?

-To set up an SC, a parent company can either create a new entity or purchase the majority stake in an existing company.
+To set up an SC, a parent company can create a new entity or purchase the majority stake in an existing company.
 In the case of a new subsidiary, the parent company must complete the incorporation process similar to any new company.
-The subsidiary has to be registered in the state or country where it operates, and the parent company will be documented as the owner of the subsidiary.
+The parent company must register the subsidiary in the state or country where it operates and document itself as the subsidiary owner.

 Being the majority owner, the parent company has the right to elect the board of directors for the subsidiary.
-In many cases, some members are elected to sit on the board for both the parent and subsidiary.
-These members help in representing the broader group’s interests while making strategic decisions.
+In many cases, some members elect to sit on the board for both the parent and subsidiary.
+These members help represent the broader group’s interests while making strategic decisions.

 Advantages